-BIOL 2211 and BIOL 2201 Lab
+BIOL 2211 Human Anatomy and Physiology with Lab

 An introduction to basic concepts of biology and the in-depth anatomy and physiology of the skeletal and muscular systems with additional overviews of human respiratory, cardiovascular and nervous system anatomy and physiology for health sciences students.
 The laboratory portion emphasizes the scientific method, involving observation, experimentation, data analysis and critical thinking, as applied in the study of human anatomy and physiology.
 Fee (4 credits)